 The following checklist and proposed phased approach to implementation were prepared to guide healthcare organizations in planning and managing the transition toward ICD-10.

-This checklist is “scalable” and can be used for all sizes of organizations.
-Please contact a HCP representative for a copy of the ICD-10 Preparation Checklist.
+This checklist is "scalable" and can be used for all sizes of organizations.
+Please contact an HCP representative for a copy of the ICD-10 Preparation Checklist.